ava-labs/etna-devnet-resources/manual_etna_evm/README.md

-## Guide to Etna L1s for golang devs
+## Guide to Etna L1s for Go Developers

-This repo provides a detailed, code-first guide for integrating L1 subnet management into your services on Avalanche Fuji after the Etna upgrade.
+This repository provides a detailed, code-first guide for integrating L1 subnet management into your services on Avalanche Fuji after the Etna upgrade.
 For end-user subnet management, check out [avalanche-cli](https://github.com/ava-labs/avalanche-cli).

-** Requirements: **
+**Requirements:**
-- Fresh Docker (check by running `docker compose ls` without any dashes)
+- Fresh Docker installation (verify by running `docker compose ls` without any dashes)
 - Go 1.22.8+

-Run all together: `./run.sh` to start a new L1 on Devnet, `./cleanup.sh` to clean up (keeps your keys)
+Run everything at once: `./run.sh` to start a new L1 on Devnet, `./cleanup.sh` to clean up (preserves your keys)

-### 1. 🔑 Generating keys
+### 1. 🔑 Generating Keys

 Source code: [01_generate_keys/generate.go](./01_generate_keys/generate.go)

-Generates a validator manager private key, if you don't have one yet.
+Generates a validator manager private key if you don't have one yet.

-What you are looking for is method `secp256k1.NewPrivateKey()` from package `github.com/ava-labs/avalanchego/utils/crypto/secp256k1`.
+The key method you'll need is `secp256k1.NewPrivateKey()` from package `github.com/ava-labs/avalanchego/utils/crypto/secp256k1`.

 ### 2. 💰 Checking balance

 Source code: [02_check_balance/balance.go](./02_check_balance/balance.go)

-- Checks your P-chain balance.
+- Checks your P-chain balance
-- Tries to export funds from C chain to P Chain, if less than 1.1 AVAX (which is required to create a subnet)
+- Attempts to export funds from C-chain to P-chain if balance is less than 1.1 AVAX (required for subnet creation)
-- If not enough funds, recommends you to [visit Fuji faucet](https://test.core.app/tools/testnet-faucet/?subnet=c&token=c).
+- If insufficient funds, directs you to the [Fuji faucet](https://test.core.app/tools/testnet-faucet/?subnet=c&token=c)

-A good example of checking balances and moving AVAX between C and P chains.
+This provides a good example of checking balances and transferring AVAX between C and P chains.

 ### 3. 🕸️ Creating subnet

 Source code: [03_create_subnet/create.go](./03_create_subnet/create.go)

-Creating subnet requires only an owner.
-Here is the gist of it:
+Creating a subnet requires only an owner.
+Here's how it works:

 ```golang
 owner := &secp256k1fx.OutputOwners{